 Harry tried to wrap his mind around the concept.
 "That means what happened to me…happened somewhere else?
 And here…"

 "A different series of events played out.
 Some quite different, I think."
-Dumbledore hesitated, glancing at the wall near the window where Snape was still leaning.
-"If you wouldn't mind indulging me, I'd like to ask about your parents.
+Dumbledore hesitated, glancing at the wall near the window where Snape stood.
+"If you would indulge me, I'd like to ask about your parents.
 What's your earliest memory of them?"

-Harry remembered the blur of images and sounds that came to him during the dementor attack.
-"I was just a baby when they were killed…" he stopped, because he'd heard a sharp intake of breath behind him.
+Harry remembered the shapes and sounds that came to him during the dementor attack.
+"I was just a baby when they were killed."
+Behind him came a sharp intake of breath.
 He glanced toward the window, but Snape was no longer there.
-His skin began to prickle.
-"But, er, when the dementor attacked me, I heard…screaming.
+His skin prickled.
+"But, er, when the dementor attacked me, I heard screaming.
 I think it was my mum being killed by Voldemort."

 Dumbledore looked grave.
 "And your life after that?"

-There was a swish of robes, and Snape stepped forward towards Dumbledore's desk.
+Snape stepped forward, his robes snapping against the desk.
 "Are you certain, Headmaster?
-Isn't it possible that this is some delayed reaction to an attack on his mind?
-Harry is the only one claiming these events happened…"
+Isn't it possible that this is a delayed reaction to an attack on his mind?
+Harry is the only one claiming these events happened—"

-"I'm not a liar, and I'm not crazy," Harry growled.
-"And you can't tell me this is another world just because you call me Harry."
+"I'm not a liar, and I'm not crazy," Harry said.
+"And you can't tell me this is another world just because you've stopped calling me Potter."

-Snape glared at the boy.
+Snape glared at him.
 "But it's not possible!"

 "It's quite possible," said Dumbledore.
 "And as to your observation, Harry, there's a perfectly good reason why Severus would not call you Potter.
 It's not your name."

-Harry felt like he'd taken a hit to the face with a Bludger.
+It was like he'd been hit in the face with a Bludger.
 His jaw moved up and down, but no sound came out.
-He stared at Snape, willing him to laugh derisively, to sneer at Harry's gullibility for falling for such a ridiculous story.
+It was a joke.
+It had to be.
+A cruel joke.
+He stared at Snape, waiting for the sneer, the laugh, the comment about Potter's insufferable stupidity.

-But Snape's mouth was turned sharply downward, a look of anguish on his face.
+But Snape's mouth was turned sharply downward, his body hunched over.
 "And what of our Harry?
 Are you saying his soul is out there?"
-He jerked a hand outward, toward the shadows in the room.
+He jerked his hand towards the shadows in the room.
 "He's lost?
 Replaced?"